 When you register you’ll need to provide two references.
 They will be automatically contacted via email and you can reduce delays by encouraging them to respond.
 If you haven’t heard from us, we are still awaiting or chasing your references.
 Check your spam folder for emails from firstname.lastname@example.org.

 Finding a match

 The nature of our support is deliberately youth-led, so you’ll receive an invite when a young person requests the support you can offer.
 This could take 5 days or in some cases much longer – but it will be worth the wait!

 Make sure to select all the topics that you think you can help with and provide as much detail as possible your bio.
-You’re more likely to be invited to a session if your profile has a little personality!
+You’re much more likely to be invited to a session if your profile has a little personality!

 Receiving your invite

-When a match is made you’ll receive information about the location or with the meeting link if online; the young people you’re likely to meet and a link to our session plan and guide to maximizing the hour you give.
+You’ll receive information about the location or with the meeting link if online; the young people you’re likely to meet, and a link to resources to help you prepare.